Merck Manual

 Triiodothyronine (T3) measurement

 Total serum T3 and free T3 can also be measured.
-Because T3 is tightly bound to TBG (although 10 times less so than T4), total serum T3 levels are influenced by alterations in serum TBG level and by drugs that affect binding to TBG.
+Because T3 is tightly bound to TBG (although 10 times less so than T4), total serum T3 levels are influenced by alterations in serum TBG level and by medications that affect binding to TBG.
 Free T3 levels in the serum are measured by the same direct and indirect methods (free T3 index) described for T4 and are used mainly for evaluating thyrotoxicosis.

 Thyroxine-binding globulin (TBG)